thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-05-cinemood3-udpate.md

   - 🏢 **Production Company**
   - ⏳ **Runtime**
   - 🖼️ **Movie Poster** (Fetched dynamically via URL)
-  - 📝 **LLM-generated explanation** of why these movies fit the user’s mood
+  - 📝 **LLM-generated explanation** of why these movies fit the user's mood

 ## **Results & Improvements**
 With this RAG-based approach, the **movie recommendations are more accurate, scalable, and explainable**.
 The app now: